-17/03/2020 When you think about a city trip to Athens, you think about the Acropolis.
+When you think about a city break to Athens, you surely think about visiting the Acropolis.
 What the Colosseum is for Rome, is the Acropolis for Athens: the top attraction of the capital.
 It is one of the most popular things to see during a stay in Athens.
 Although you might be familiar with pictures of the temples on top of the hill, you may not be aware of some things that are good to know before you go.
-This blog post shares some top tips to make most out of your Acropolis visit.
+This blog post shares some top tips to make the most out of your Acropolis visit.

 1. Reasons to visit the Acropolis

 The Acropolis is THE highlight of Athens.
 That is also what the word “Acropolis” literally means: the highest point of the city.
 A high point gives you also a stunning view of the city that spreads itself all around you.

 (city) = highest point of the city